wbnns/learnhowtocode/foundations/requirements/setting-up-git.md

 ### **Step 2.5 Testing your key**

 Follow the directions in [this article from GitHub](https://help.github.com/en/articles/testing-your-ssh-connection) to verify your SSH connection **\(Don't forget to omit the `$` when you copy and paste the code!\)**.
 You should see this response in your terminal: **Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.** Fear not the part about not being provided shell access.
 If you see this message, you've successfully added your SSH key and you can move on.
-If the output doesn't correctly match up, then try going through these steps again or come to [The Odin Project Discord chat](https://discord.gg/fbFCkYabZB) to ask for help.

-## Step 3: Let us know how it went!

-You've completed the basic installations section, good job!
-As you progress through the Paths there will be other tools to install, so keep an eye out!

-You probably felt like you were in way over your head, and you probably didn't understand much of what you were doing.
-That's 100% normal.
-Hang in there.
-You can do this!
-And we've got your back.